 You will learn about the brain and how it interacts with the body.
 You will learn about psychological pressure, methods of coping with stress and the neurobiology of anxiety.
 We will cover how elite performers make decisions that aid success, what deliberate practice is and how you can use its principles to become an elite performer, and how you can create performance habits and strategies that will help you reach your work or sporting goals.

 The strategies we will present here, as mentioned earlier, are not a magic bullet for success in your work or sport.
 Rather, they are ways by which you can get in the zone, to get on autopilot and stay there for longer.
 This is really what we are talking about.
 In this state of mind, which Mihaly Csikszentmihalyi calls Flow.
 Here, we can perfect the skills and reach what Maslow called Peak Experience.
 It is in peak experience that we can realise the success we crave.

 Applying What You Learn

 The following chapters will introduce you to the concepts of human performance psychology.
 Apply the principles where you can and read broadly on the subject, but be sure to go to the source.
 Pop psychology this material is not.
 I have distilled the guide content from course work, core academic texts, research papers and books, and reproduced it for you here in ways you can easily digest.
 Download the PDFs, share with your coaches, teammates and colleagues, and come back weekly for new content on the psychology of performance.

 Many thanks for being here.

-A word of caution: The contents of this Guide do not constitute advice or treatment of psychological ailment or disturbance.
-This Guide attempts to report as accurately as possible, what is already known in the scientific literature.
+A word of caution: The Optimal Human Performance Guide does not constitute advice or treatment of psychological ailment or disturbance.
+Rather, this Guide attempts to report as accurately as possible, what is already known in the scientific literature about human performance.
 Editors are expensive and errors may exist, so please, always refer to the quoted source material for clarity and full details.
 Where you might be suffering the effect of psychological and emotional challenges, always seek professional help.
 Get in touch with me here for consultation or referral.